-The Edmonton Police Service (EPS) collects 25-30 bicycles each week and only 24 per cent of these are returned to owners.
-To change this statistic, the EPS has partnered with Bike Index in attempt to deter bike theft from the moment you purchase your bicycle.
+In 2019, the Edmonton Police Service partnered with the online bicycle registry Bike Index in attempt to deter bike theft from the moment you purchase your bicycle.
 And if your bicycle is ever lost or stolen, we can return it to you A.S.A.P.

-- Scan the sticker’s QR code with your smartphone camera and open the link.
+- Scan the sticker’s QR code with your smartphone camera or QR scanner app and open the link.

 Link your bike by searching your bike description, email address, or bike’s serial number and click ‘Link It’ when your bike is listed.